gve-sw/gve_devnet_meraki_mv_custom_ppe_detection/README.md

 2. Note the Webhook URL

 #### Ngrok
 To send annotated snapshots in Microsoft Teams messages, it's required for images to be available at a public URL.
-A separate flask app (`serve_images.py`) can be run on http://localhost:3500 to serve images from the `static/hosted_images` directory, but ngrok is required to make the app publicly reachable.
-It's recommened in production to use a cloud based solution for uploading and using the images.
+A separate flask app (`microsoft_teams_app/serve_images.py`) can be run on http://localhost:3500 to serve images from the `microsoft_teams_app/hosted_images` directory, but ngrok is required to make the app publicly reachable.
+It's recommended in production to use a cloud based solution for uploading and using the images (AWS S3, etc.).

 Follow these instructions to set up ngrok:
 1. Create a free account or login to [Ngrok](https://ngrok.com/).